amyshi218/amyshi218/README.md

 ### Hi there 👋

+I am a software engineer specializing in full-stack development in JavaScript.
+I enjoy solving problems and improving systems.
+I am always looking for innovative ways to improve myself.

 <!--
 **amyshi218/amyshi218** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.